Grace Road Church: Church

 Those who study the church claim it shares many similarities with other Korean cults.
-There is a belief of absolute obedience to the religious leader, a group-specific interpretation of the Bible and a teaching of the imminent coming of Jesus Christ, with a provision of the place for the final shelter.
+There is a belief of absolute obedience to the religious leader, a group-specific interpretation of the Bible, and teaching of the imminent coming of Jesus Christ, with a provision of the place for the final shelter.

 Fiji

-The church is currently based in Fiji, after its leader, Pastor Shin Ok-ju, predicted a famine in Korea.
+The church is currently based in Fiji after its leader, Pastor Shin Ok-ju, predicted a famine in Korea.
 The group and its leader believe that Fiji is the so-called "center of the world as promised in the Bible" and moved there in 2014.
-Per the group's website, a missionary for the church was sent around the world to discover a land to survive the famine, and after scouting 60 countries settled on Fiji.
+Per the group's website, a missionary for the church was sent around the world to discover a land to survive the famine and, after scouting 60 countries, settled on Fiji.
 After the members arrived in Fiji, all of the 400 followers' passports were reportedly seized by church leaders.

 Mainstream churches in Fiji have reportedly raised accusations against the church for being a cult for years.
 A spokesman for the local Methodist Church told reporters, "I think it's common knowledge here that the movement is a cult movement...".

+Grace Road Church is still under investigation in Fiji for legal issues and allegations of human rights violations.
+In 2024, an escaped member revealed that they had suffered eight years of assault and forced labor.
+Additionally, the church is being investigated by Fijian authorities for interfering in the passport issuance of members' families and for legal violations by its affiliated businesses.

 Corporate

-The church raises funds for the church using the Grace Road Group, which opened various businesses across Fiji ranging from construction to agriculture stores.
+The church raises funds using the Grace Road Group, which opened various businesses across Fiji ranging from construction to agriculture stores.
 The company employed at least 300 Koreans and 100 Fijians in August 2018.
 The businesses opened by the group include restaurant chains, beauty salons, a construction firm, a hardware store, and a farm in partnership with the Fiji National University.

 A statement from the organization claims that the allegations against Shin were false and "have gone too far."
-The statement continued with, "GR Group family, who have been working proudly as owners are very enraged by all the lies...Those who wish to slander us have created unspeakable lies about passport confiscation, forced labour, incarceration and violence."
+The statement continued with, "GR Group family, who have been working proudly as owners are very enraged by all the lies...Those who wish to slander us have created unspeakable lies about passport confiscation, forced labour, incarceration, and violence."